nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_multiprotocol/objects_multiprotocol.rst

 - Objects multi-protocol is a new feature with Objects 3.3.1
 - Multi-protocol feature only works with a fresh install of Object 3.3.1 onwards
+- Multi-protocol enabled bucket doesn't support versioning of objects that it hosts
-- Upgrade Objects 3.2.1 and below to 3.3.1 doesn't allow for this functionality
+- Upgrading existing Objects 3.2.1 to 3.3.1 or above doesn't allow for this functionality (this is due to a MSP integration issue.
+Might be resolved in future)
 - Depending on your lab environment you may need to do the following:

-  - Upgrade Objects version to 3.3.1 or above using LCM
+  - Upgrade Objects Manager version to 3.3.1 or above using LCM
   - Deploy new Objects store version 3.3.1 or above
   - Implement multi-protocol functionality with Objects and NFSv3 clients